MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMSecurityRole.md

 ```

 ### -Overwrite

-Indicates whether the security role that you import overwrites an existing security role with the same name that you specify in the *XmlFileName* parameter.
+Set this parameter to `$true` to overwrite an existing security role with the same name.

 ```yaml
 Type: Boolean